KarimF430/Killer-Whale/CASCADE_DELETE_IMPLEMENTATION.md

 ## ✅ **IMPLEMENTATION COMPLETE**

-Cascade delete functionality has been successfully implemented for the MotorOctane platform to handle parent-child relationships properly.
+Cascade delete functionality has been successfully implemented for the gadizone platform to handle parent-child relationships properly.

 ---